thomasernste/h1b_statistics_data_engineering/README.md

 # Code

-The code is documented in detail and has been tested for scalability to work on both small and large datasets of varying data structure that appear on the website for the OFLC, found [here](https://www.foreignlaborcert.doleta.gov/performancedata.cfm#dis).
+The code is documented in detail and has been tested for scalability to work on both small and large datasets of varying file structure that appear on the website for the OFLC, found [here](https://www.foreignlaborcert.doleta.gov/performancedata.cfm#dis).

 **Note: This respository was successfully tested to process a large 245 MB file from the Office of Foreign Labor Certification Performance Data website.
 However, Github does not allow updloading of excessively large files.
-My input test file in the my_h1b_test/input directory is an an abridged version of an OFLC file with a size of approximately 57 MB.
+My input test file in the my_h1b_test/input directory is an an abridged version of an OFLC H1B file with a size of approximately 57 MB.